mrjjwright/NoSQLite/README.md

 * [node](http://nodejs.org)
 * [CoffeeScript](http://jashkenas.github.com/coffee-script/) - fun, clean way to write JavaScript.
 Includes Cake to run the Cakefile and tests.
 * [node-sqlite](http://github.com/grumdrig/node-sqlite) -  I am working on rewriting this to be async and be more HTML 5 compatible.
-* [underscore.js](http://github.com/documentcloud/underscore) - this needs to be in your node require path as well
+You will have to get it and compile the node bindings and put it in your node require path